PagerDuty/blender/README.md

 ### Host discovery

 Blender allows discovering hosts dynamically.
 It ships with chef and serf based host discoveries.
-Discovery dsl can be consumed globally to define a host list, or per task.
+Discovery DSL can be consumed globally to define a host list, or per task.
 Following are some examples:

   - **serf**: discover hosts using serf membership